muxtor-tech/atomq/README.md

 ### Limitations

 - Maximum queue length: 65535 items; limitation coming from design decisions.
-- Queue lenght must be power of 2.
 - Tested and designed for minimum C11 ISO/IEC 9899:2011 standard.
 - Tested with GCC 13.2.0 on WSL environment.
 - Requirese `sizeof(unsigned int)` to be at least 4 bytes.